 The Glasnost project once provided web-based tests that could identify whether different types of traffic are being rate-limited (slowed down).
 However, this tool was shut down in 2017.

 Is your ISP slowing down your connection because you’ve used too much data?
 Some ISPs have been known to do this as a way of enforcing their bandwidth caps.
 Even ISPs that offer “unlimited” connections may throttle you after you hit a certain, usually large, threshold.

 To test whether your ISP is slowing down your Internet connection over time, you’ll have to measure your Internet connection speed over time.
 For example, if your ISP is slowing your Internet speed down, it’s probably slowing it down towards the end of the month after you’ve used a large amount of data.
-You then probably have typical, fast speeds at the beginning of the next month.
+You then probably have typical, fast speeds at the beginning of the next billing period.

 You can monitor Internet speed variations over time by using the SpeedTest website.
 Run a test at the beginning of the month and run further tests regularly, especially at the end of the month.
 If you consistently see slower speeds near the end of the month, it’s possible that your ISP is throttling your bandwidth.
 You can sign up for a SpeedTest account to log your results and compare them over time.

-It’s also normal if you don’t see the maximum speeds your ISP is advertising — most people aren’t getting the Internet speeds they’re paying for.
+It’s also normal if you don’t see the maximum speeds your ISP is advertising.
+Most people aren’t getting the Internet speeds they’re paying for.

 If your ISP is throttling your connection, there’s not much you can do, unfortunately.
-You can switch ISPs and try to find a better one — assuming your ISP doesn’t have a monopoly in your area.
+You can switch ISPs and try to find a better one—assuming your ISP doesn’t have a monopoly in your area.
 You may also be able to pay for a more expensive plan with higher bandwidth allocation and, hopefully, without traffic shaping.